Updated: February 24, 2021

-There really isn’t a bad time to go wine tasting, but let’s face it, there’s something special about sipping the fermented craft from America’s gorgeous vineyards between July and October.
-Tasting rooms are open longer during the summer, and there’s nothing like experiencing the fall colors while sipping an exquisite Pinot.
+There really isn’t a bad time to go wine tasting, but let’s face it, there’s something special about sipping the fermented craft from America’s gorgeous vineyards between April and October.
+Tasting rooms are open longer during the summer, and there’s nothing like experiencing the spring flowers and fall colors while sipping an exquisite Pinot.

 So how do you find the top wineries during your travels across the United States?
-Yelp analyzed the online customer reviews of vineyards throughout the country to determine the best-rated U.S. winemakers in every state.
+With a little help from online reviews, we’ve scoured the Internet to determine some of the best-rated U.S. winemakers in every state.
+Start planning an amazing wine-tasting camping vacation now.
 Add some flavor to your travels at the following wineries:

 Alabama: Cat-n-Bird Winery, Chelsea